 where μC,i=Clinic mean; μH,i=Home mean.

 with each of these parameters calculated for systolic and diastolic blood pressure measurements.
-We also use in the model the variance (home and clinic), which is the square of the SD, and the precision τ, which is the reciprocal of the variance.

 In our model we assume that each individual has an overall mean Mi and a BP difference Δi.
 These are assumed normally distributed in the population and independent.
 There is also an individual home and clinic variance parameter (SD2), which are assumed to have independent inverse gamma distributions, consistent with the observation that the empirical SDs of the three clinic and three home measurements have correlation of 0.02 for diastolic and 0.07 for systolic blood pressure.
-The overall means and the differences between the means are also nearly uncorrelated (Pearson’s r ∽ -0.006), the only minor exceptions being the correlations of 0.28 and 0.18 between overall mean systolic and the clinic and home systolic SDs respectively.
+The overall means and the absolute differences between the means are also nearly uncorrelated (Pearson’s r ∽ -0.006).
+The only minor exception are the correlations of 0.28 and 0.18 between overall mean systolic and the clinic and home systolic SDs respectively.

 The main method we apply is a Bayesian hierarchical proportional hazards model, stratified by gender and race/ethnicity.
 This approach has the advantage of not suffering from regression-dilution bias, which occurs when there are random errors in the variable of interest.
 This is an issue in any analysis where the predictive covariate is observed only with uncertainty, and this noisy-covariate problem is particularly acute when using a measure of variability based on a small number of observations.
 The model-fitting has been carried out using Markov Chain Monte Carlo (MCMC) on the Stan platform22, whereby the exact algorithm used was the No-U-Turn Sampler (NUTS) Hamiltonian Monte Carlo (HMC).
 The code and the data are available at https://github.com/hamishwp/Nhanes2021.
-We originally proposed this approach23 and has since been applied to modeling of blood pressure variability.24
+We originally proposed this approach to blood pressure variability in NHANES23, and it has since been applied elsewhere to modeling similar data.24

-As the aim of this study is to estimate the effect of blood pressure variability on long-term survival, while accounting appropriately for covariate uncertainty, as variability is only very approximately ascertained by such a small number of measurements.
-It is more important to have a roughly accurate but stable estimate of the uncertainty in individual variance parameters.
-This inspires our empirical Bayes approach25, where we first calculate a maximum likelihood estimate of the hyperparameters that define the distribution of individual BP parameters (means and variances) and then hold that fixed as a prior distribution for the Bayesian analysis of the survival data.
+The statistical challenge of this study is to estimate the effect of blood pressure variability on long-term survival while accounting appropriately for covariate uncertainty — variability is only very approximately ascertained by such a small number of measurements — it is most important to have a roughly accurate but stable estimate of the uncertainty in individual variance parameters.
+The aim, after all, is to estimate the link between blood pressure and the unobserved true individual level of BP variability.
+While this true individual variability is only approximately known from the data at hand, it could be determined very precisely if it were recognised to be an important health predictor.
+This inspires our empirical Bayes approach25, where we first calculate a maximum likelihood estimate of the hyperparameters that define the distribution of individual BP parameters (means and variances) and then hold these fixed as a prior distribution for the Bayesian analysis of the survival data.

 We define Yij, where i=1,…,N for the number of individuals and j=1,2,3, for the number of blood pressure measurements for subject i.
 Then Yij=μi+σiεij , where μi and σi represent the mean and standard deviation respectively, for the i-th individual, and εij are independent standard normal random variables.
 Blood pressure interacts with mortality as in the standard Cox proportional hazards model, so that individual i has mortality rate μi(t) at age t given by

-μit=μ0giexp⁡(βHSσiHS+βCSσiCS+βMSMiS+βΔSΔiS+βHDσiHD+βCDσiCD+βMDMiD+βΔDΔiD).
+μit=μ0giexp(βHSσiHS+βCSσiCS+βMSMiS+βΔS|ΔiS|

++βHDσiHD+βCDσiCD+βMDMiD+βΔD|ΔiD|).

 or, in the case of applying the FRS-1998 score

-μit=μ0giexp⁡(βHSσiHS+βCSσiCS+βFRSFRSi+βΔSΔiS+βHDσiHD+βCDσiCD+βΔDΔiD).
+μit=μ0giexp(βHSσiHS+βCSσiCS+βFRSFRSi+βΔS|ΔiS|+βHDσiHD+βCDσiCD+βΔD|ΔiD|).